 - Cayenne Pepper.
 Add a pinch of cayenne pepper for some spice and kick.

 - Coffee.
-You can add either a shot of espresso or mix instant coffee with the oat milk.
+You can add either a shot of espresso or mix instant coffee with hot water.

 - Peanut Butter.
-Add 1-2 tablespoons of creamy peanut butter.
+Add 1-2 tablespoons of creamy peanut butter to add nuttiness and creaminess without using milk.

 📖 Recipe